Orientation

 - When: Each clinical instructor will give you a clinical schedule during the first few weeks of clinical.

-- This clinical component enables the student to apply the theories, concepts and knowledge as presented in RNSG 2432 to the practice setting.
+- This clinical component enables the student to apply the theories, concepts, and knowledge as presented in RNSG 2432 to the practice setting.
 Includes management components.

-- Clinical group assignments will be sent out to all students the week before classes start.
+- Clinical group assignments will be sent to all students the week before classes start.
 All groups will complete a total of 192 hours.
-Please be aware that Simulation or virtual Simulation hours do count as clinical hours, therefore Simulation attendance is mandatory.
+Please be aware that Simulation or virtual Simulation hours count as clinical hours, therefore Simulation attendance is mandatory.

 Recommendations for Success